My Bubble Gum

-"Got That Good (My Bubble Gum)" is a song by rapper Rasheeda released as the second single from her third album GA Peach and the first single from her fourth album Dat Type of Gurl.
+"My Bubble Gum" (alternatively titled "Got That Good (My Bubble Gum)") is a song by rapper Rasheeda released as the second single from her third album GA Peach and the first single from her fourth album Dat Type of Gurl.

-The CD single for the song was released in November, 2006 and the song was later released to iTunes as a digital download on May 22, 2007.
-By April 2007 the single had gained over 7000 radio impressions in the US.
+The CD single for the song was released in November 2006 and the song was later released to iTunes as a digital download on May 22, 2007.
+By April 2007 the single had gained over 7,000 radio impressions in the US.

-The song is about cunnilingus, with "Bubble Gum" being a reference to her vagina.
+The song is about cunnilingus, with "Bubble Gum" being a reference to her vulva.

 Title

 Depending on the digital music service used to look for the song, the song can be found under the following names: